async-graphql/async-graphql/docs/en/src/context.md

 ## Selection / LookAhead

 Sometimes you want to know what fields are requested in the subquery to optimize the processing of data.
-You can read fields accross the query with `ctx.fields()` which will give you a `SelectionField` which will allow you to navigate accross the fields and subfields.
+You can read fields accross the query with `ctx.field()` which will give you a `SelectionField` which will allow you to navigate accross the fields and subfields.

 If you want to perform a search accross the query or the subqueries, you do not have to do this by hand with the `SelectionField`, you can use the `ctx.look_ahead()` to perform a selection